chef/knife-vsphere/README.md

 ```

 The customization specification defaults can be disabled using the
-`--disable-customization` switch.
+`--disable-customization true` switch.
 If you specify a `--cspec` with this option,
 that spec will still be applied.

 NOTE: if you are specifying a `--cspec` and the cloning process appears to not
-be properly applying the spec as defined on vSphere, consider using the
+be properly applying the spec as defined on vSphere, consider using
-`--disable-customization` as the conventions described above could be
+`--disable-customization true` as the conventions described above could be
 erroneously interfering with the spec as defined on vSphere.

 Customization specifications can also be specified in code using the `--cplugin`